Blog > How to Get Rid of Bed Bugs in 2023 [Complete Guide]

 Though a lower price is always appealing, it's smarter to either pay full price or visit a reliable vendor of gently used furnishings.
 This is due to the fact that bed bugs may thrive in almost any kind of upholstered furniture.
 Buying an unknowingly infested item will end up costing much more than buying a new piece of furniture from the start.

 Finding a professional extermination company to help kill the bed bug infestation in your home or other property might sound like a daunting task.
 There are many local resources available to help you find the right professional for the job.
 You can easily find an extermination or pest removal company by searching online.
-Find local extermination companies here or visit the EPA’s local resources for bed bug assistance.
+Find local extermination companies here or visit the EPA’s local resources for bed bug assistance

 You can get rid of bed bugs on your own using some more natural methods mentioned above such as steam and pesticides approved for home use.
+It’s important to regularly inspect your living spaces and clean thoroughly to prevent any future infestations.

 Bed bugs can hide anywhere in your home.
 Bed bugs hide in concealed areas like mattresses, sheets, walls, furniture, and outlets.
 Also, make sure to double check any other fabric in your home for an infestation such as drapes, clothing, blankets, and dirty laundry.